ZhidkovGV/GameOfLifeC-/README.md

   **Note: Also if you use Visual Studio you should pass "CLS" to system, not "clear".**

    Good luck and have fun.
-Also repository include some presets of data to see great **POWER** of this game.
+Also repository include some presets of data for you to see great **POWER** of this game.